MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 The `top-nested` operator performs hierarchical aggregation and value selection.

-The operator can help you answer complex questions, such as "What are the top five regions by sales, and who are the top three salespeople in each of those regions?"
+Imagine you have a table with sales information like regions, salespeople, and amounts sold.
+The `top-nested` operator can help you answer complex questions, such as "What are the top five regions by sales, and who are the top three salespeople in each of those regions?"

-The operator starts by separating the input records into partitions based on the first `top-nested` clause.
-The data is grouped according to the specified criteria, such as region.
-Then, the operator then selects the top records within each partition using a specific calculation, such as adding up sales amounts.
-These top records can be determined by ascending or descending order.
+With this operator, the source data is partitioned based on the criteria set in the first `top-nested` clause, such as region.
+Next, the operator picks the top records in each partition using an aggregation, such as adding sales amounts.
+Each subsequent top-nested clause refines the partitions created by the previous clause, creating a hierarchy of more precise groups.

-Then, the subsequent `top-nested` clause is applied to each partition.
-This initiates a nested aggregation process, further refining the data within each partition.
-This iterative procedure continues for all successive `top-nested` clauses, forming a hierarchy of increasingly precise groupings.
+The result is a table with two columns per clause.
+One column holds the partitioning values, such as region, while the other column holds the outcomes of the aggregation calculation, like the sum of sales.

 ## Syntax